 Although not yet announced, Intermap is working with the same concept of knowing the road ahead for managing fuel/battery performance in hybrid automobiles.
 “In all these cases we’re working either directly with the OEM or with the suppliers of the devices in the vehicles themselves.
 It varies by manufacturer and by country,” Thomas explained.

 Automotive has yet another element of interest for Intermap: “ADAS” -- Advanced Driver Assisted System, for automotive safety, which enables vision enhancement, headlight steering, curve speed warning and adaptive cruise control.

 In July, Intermap announced a joint development agreement with

-application is what’s called predictive adaptive lighting, so it’s headlights that steer ahead of you because they know the curve in the road.” explained Thomas.
+it’s headlights that steer ahead of you because they know the curve in the road.” explained Thomas.
 “We provide that knowledge of the road vector so that the computers in the car can know what lies ahead before the driver knows. and that’s the key with all these automotive applications.
 The car can start making some intelligent decisions to assist and protect the driver.”

 You can find the full GISCafe event calendar here.

 -- Susan Smith, GISCafe.com Managing Editor.

 Be the first to review this article